Imagine burying a metal pile five times the size of the Big Island of Hawaii underground. That’s what scientists believe is hiding under the Moon!

-India’s first lunar lander is targeting this area, and NASA’s Artemis 3 mission plans to land humans at the South Pole.
+India’s first lunar lander is targeting this area, and NASA’s Artemis 3 mission plans to land humans at the South Pole-Aitken Basin.

 But the most exciting news?
 Astronomers discovered a huge mass anomaly under this crater in 2019.